ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Research Questions

-\textbf{\textit{Approach.}} We evaluate the individual contribution of each core component by testing two ablated variants of \tool.
+\textbf{\textit{Approach.}} We evaluate the individual contribution of each core component by testing three ablated variants of \tool.
 We maintain identical experimental settings across all evaluations.
 The first variant completely disables the compilation repair module.
 Consequently, the generation process terminates immediately upon encountering any compilation error.
-The second variant removes the iterative refinement loop.
-This restriction limits the framework to a single static generation pass without incorporating any execution feedback.
-Comparing these results against the full framework quantifies the specific impact of each components.
+The second variant disables runtime feedback while preserving the same multi-round source-based refinement budget, so the model can revise logs but cannot use actual runtime logs as refinement evidence.
+The third variant removes the iterative refinement loop, limiting the framework to a single static generation pass.
+Comparing these results against the full framework quantifies the specific impact of each component.

-\textbf{\textit{Results.}} \textbf{Both the compilation repair module and the iterative refinement mechanism contribute measurably to the performance of \tool.} As shown in Table~\ref{tab:ablation}, disabling either component leads to a noticeable degradation in debugging performance across both evaluation settings.
+\textbf{\textit{Results.}} \textbf{Compilation repair, runtime feedback, and iterative refinement each contribute measurably to \tool.} As shown in Table~\ref{tab:ablation}, disabling any of these mechanisms leads to a noticeable degradation in debugging performance across both evaluation settings.
 In the direct debugging scenario, the full version of \tool achieves an F1 score of \textbf{0.520}.
 It correctly detects 159 bugs and successfully repairs 97 defects.
 When we remove the compilation fixer, the F1 score drops to 0.439, and the number of successful repairs decreases to 75.
-Similarly, removing the refinement mechanism reduces the F1 score further to 0.388 and brings the successful repairs down to 81.
-These consistent drops indicate that both components play important roles in assisting downstream debugging tasks.
+Disabling runtime feedback reduces the F1 score to 0.461 and successful repairs to 76.
+Removing the refinement mechanism reduces the F1 score further to 0.388 and brings the successful repairs down to 81.
+These consistent drops indicate that all three mechanisms play important roles in assisting downstream debugging tasks.

 \textbf{The compilation repair module is essential for maintaining stable executable instrumentation.} Without the fixer, compilation failures increase dramatically.
 In the direct debugging setting, the number of compilation failures rises from zero to \textbf{94}.
 In the indirect debugging setting, this number increases from 2 to \textbf{106}.
 This large influx of compilation errors directly reduces the number of analyzable executions.
 Consequently, it leads to a lower recall rate.
 For instance, the recall drops to 0.366 compared to 0.511 in the full direct debugging setup.
 These results confirm that automatically repairing compilation errors introduced during logging insertion is critical.
 This repair ensures that the system can reliably collect actual runtime feedback.